 - Register directly at BizFile+, ACRA’s online portal.
 You may log into BizFile+ using a SingPass or CorpPass account to submit your online transaction.

 - Engage the services of a registered filing agent such as a law firm or a corporate secretarial firm to submit an online application on your behalf.

 Upon approval of your business name, you are ready to register your business with ACRA.
 The application will take up to three working days to be approved (or 14-60 days for applications referred for review).
 Similar to reserving a business name, you can register your business online using BizFile+, or engage the services of a registered filing agent to submit an online application on your behalf.

 After registering your business, the EDB recommends checking with the relevant industry association to confirm if you require a licence for business operation.
 If you do, a useful resource is LicenceOne, a one-stop portal set up by the Government to simplify licence-related applications and payments.
 Companies can apply for a new licence, amend or cancel a licence, or renew a licence through the platform.

-For more information from the Singapore Government download this information flyer from the Singapore Economic Development Board or visit our Resources & Links page.
+For more information from the Singapore Government view information from the Singapore Economic Development Board or visit our Resources & Links page.
 For support customised to your needs, simply complete the form below and our recommended partners will be in touch.